Shahzaibfardeen/100_Days_Of_Code/Log_v2.md

 **New things learned:**
 - CSS: center an element on a page using `transform` & `translate` property

 **Thoughts:**  At last able to start the challenge & do some real world coding Projects.
 Enjoyed the time & work.
 Wish to have a great journey.
+It took me 5 Days to make this Repo looks good.
+So from Today going to start my journey.

 ------------